 Job Description and Duties of a Photo Lab Technician

 Although the job of a photo lab technician is changing with the switch to digital photography by casual photographers, photo lab technicians are still a vital component to the photography industry.
+The main duties of these professionals are to develop and process film.
 With on-the-job training, the skills necessary to work as a photo lab technician may be gained quickly.

 Job Description of a Photo Lab Technician

 Photography laboratory technicians (or photo lab technicians) ensure that photographic negatives submitted to their lab are developed and processed correctly.
 Recently, this work has also included the development of digital film into hard copies of photographs, as well as the development of photo rolls.
 Technicians may also be responsible for enlarging, refocusing or retouching photographs to make specific parts of the image clearer or more visible.

 Although photo lab technicians can work in unaffiliated photography laboratories, they may also seek employment with specific laboratories attached to forensic departments, insurance companies or governmental agencies.
 Often photo lab technicians attached to specific agencies are also required to work as photographers.
 As such, technicians may need to produce and identify orders according to agency specifications.

 Photo lab technicians are required to know how to produce copies of negatives, whether digital or print.
 For film, this involves understanding how to prepare photographic chemical solutions.
 Currently, computers are also utilized to assist in this work, and it is the duty of photo lab technicians to maintain the computers and the programs necessary.
 In addition, photo lab technicians must be able to examine prints for defects and trim photographs as needed.